ayeshathoi/Software-Sessional-408/README.md

 - Download Backend and react-ts-yourDoctor folder
 - Open terminal in both folder and run the command "npm i"
+- Connect with postgresql database and the project
 - In backend, run the command "npm start"
 - In react-ts-yourDoctor (frontend) run "npm run dev"
 - Open localhost:5173 in firefox or chrome